-Using plants and their derivatives (extracts etc.) may be as old as humankind to trigger and/or assist the in-built self-healing mechanisms of the body.
+Using plants and their derivatives (extracts etc.) to trigger and/or assist the in-built self-healing mechanisms of the body may be as old as humankind.
 It is well-known that guided by instinct, animals too will seek out certain plants for health and healing purposes (and possibly frequently combine this with fasting).
-For some powerful human healing testimonials, compare for instance these real-life stories re serious gum disease (teeth wiggling in their sockets) and chronic periodontitis [after twice daily brushing using conventional toothpaste had failed]).
+For some powerful human healing testimonials involving herbs, compare for instance the real-life stories serious gum disease (teeth wiggling in their sockets) and chronic periodontitis [after twice daily brushing using conventional toothpaste had failed]).

-Special tip: when taken in combination with other herbs, cayenne pepper due to its stimulating properties increases their absorption, power and effectiveness.
+Special tip: when taken in combination with other herbs, cayenne pepper due to its circulation-enhancing properties increases their absorption, power and effectiveness.

 Herbs in dental applications

 Herbs used for oral or dental care or healing purposes have been prepared as a mouthwash, rinse or gargle or directly applied to teeth or gums such as in gum packs or used as (or in) tooth powders.